ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

 4. In the */etc/cloud/cloud.cfg* file, verify that the `cloud_final_modules` section includes the `scripts-vendor` module and that it is enabled.
 By default, Red Hat Enterprise Linux and CentOS do not include the `scripts-vendor` module that is required to provision instances in the {{site.data.keyword.vpc_short}} infrastructure.

-    For Red Hat Enterprise Linux images, the following packages are included as part of the base Red Hat Enterprise Linux package: `subscription-manager`, `ethtool`, and `rpm`.
+    For Red Hat Enterprise Linux images, the following packages are included as part of the base image by default and are required for cloud-init to run successfully: `subscription-manager`, `ethtool`, and `rpm`.
 In addition, make sure that these services are enabled: `cloud-init-local.service`, `cloud-init.service`, `cloud-config.service`, and  `cloud-final.service`.
     {: note}

 5. Make sure to configure your image to use SSH for logging in to your virtual server instance.